A Simplified Proof for the Edge-Density of 4-Planar Graphs: Proof of

 \end{proof}

 For the main part of the proof, we use the discharging method \cite{ackerman2006maximum,DBLP:journals/comgeo/Ackerman19}.
-First, we assign $\ch(f) = \vert f \vert + v(f) -4$ charge to the faces of $P(\Gamma)$, thereby $4n-8$ charge in total is being distributed \cite{DBLP:journals/jct/AckermanT07}.
+First, we assign $\ch(f) = \vert f \vert + v(f) -4$ charge to the faces of $P(\Gamma)$, thereby a total charge of $4n-8$ is distributed \cite{DBLP:journals/jct/AckermanT07}.
 Then, we redistribute the charge so that each edge of $G$ receives at least $\frac23$ and no face in $P(\Gamma)$ has a negative charge.
 From this we will conclude that the number of edges in $G$ is at most $\frac{4}{2/ 3}(n-2) = 6(n-2)$.
 More precisely, we will show equivalently that the final charge $\ch'(f)$ of every face is at least $\frac{1}{3}v(f)$ and do not transfer the charge explicitly to the edges.
 Initially, all faces except 0-triangles and 1-triangles have enough charge.

 \textbf{Discharging:} We will distribute the charge respecting the property that charge is never moved through planar edges of $\Gamma$.
 Therefore, we can study the charge of the faces that lie inside and outside a cycle of planar edges separately.
 For $H^*$ configurations (which are surrounded by a planar cycle by \cref{pro:fill}), we simply observe that the total charge given and needed both is eight and thus a valid reassigning is possible, see \cref{fig:hexagon-charging}.